History of the War in Afghanistan (2001–2021): Diplomatic and political activity

 Immediately after the 9/11 attacks, President Bush and the United States National Security Council agreed that military action would probably have to be taken against Al-Qaeda and Afghanistan.
 However, Bush decided to issue an ultimatum to the Taliban first, announcing the decision in private on September 12.
 Mullah Omar was not informed of the decision to attack the United States by Osama bin Laden, and the Taliban had forbidden such attacks from Afghanistan and condemned it afterwards.
 Omar also agreed to hand over bin Laden to a third country, though the United States demanded he be extradited directly.

 The Central Intelligence Agency started negotiating with the Taliban on September 15, while Bush announced his ultimatum publicly on September 20, based on the Authorization for Use of Military Force of 2001, an Act of Congress.
-The same day, religious scholar were meeting in Kabul, deciding that jihad was obligated if the US would invade, until they retreated.
+The same day, religious scholars were meeting in Kabul, deciding that jihad was obligated if the US would invade, until they retreated.
 The council also decided that bin Laden should be surrendered.
 Meanwhile, Omar decided that “turning over Osama would only be a disgrace for us and for Islamic thought and belief would be a weakness”, and that the US would continue making demands after surrendering bin Laden, rejecting both the ultimatum and the council's advice.
 He claimed bin Laden was innocent and that was under his protection as a guest and due to his oath of allegiance.
 This decision was accepted by the rest of the Taliban, and sympathy for the Al-Qaeda existed within them.

 Abdul Salam Zaeef has claimed that Omar thought there was "less than 10 percent chance" of the US attacking.
-He remained in Kandahar despute warnings of an immediate invasion.
+He remained in Kandahar despite warnings of an immediate invasion.
 According to Abu Walid al-Masri, bin Laden thought that the United States could be defeated using the same methods as in the Soviet–Afghan War.
 Beyond the ultimatum, no high-level diplomatic line was opened by the Americans.
 In public opinion, 67 percent of Americans supported military action with ground troops.
 Bush pushed for military action in the cabinet, finally deciding to do so on October 5, with military action to start on the 7th with airstrikes.
 This was followed by the Taliban rallying to Omar and bin Laden.